SamOnalaja/MSDS6306-CaseStudy2/CaseStudy2.md

 If a variable does not have a significant impact on turnover, we would expect that the attrition rate within a group is the same as the attrition rate of the entire dataset.
 As we see below, in the whole training set 83.9% of employees stayed while 16.1% left.
 So, as we view the relative rates for turnover for each categorical variable, we would expect variables with high attrition rates to be strong predictors of turnover.

-We excluded a few variables from consideration at the start because they had the same value for every employee and wouldn't be any use as predictors.
-Then, we took all of the numerical values and broke them up into different levels based on ranges that we chose.
+Note that we excluded a few variables from consideration at the start because they had the same value for every employee, and thus they wouldn't be any use as predictors.
+Then, we took all of the quantitative values and broke them up into different levels based on ranges of similar sizes.

 ```r